ismarslomic/google-assistant-broadcast/README.md

 > your Google Assistant, by using
 > the [Google Assistant Service](https://developers.google.com/assistant/sdk/overview#google_assistant_service).

+====== IMPORTANT - REPLACED by GOOGLE ASSISTANT SDK in HA! ======

+Home Assistant finally provides [Google Assistant SDK integration](https://www.home-assistant.io/integrations/google_assistant_sdk) from `v2023.1.0`.
+It supports broadcasting message without interrupting music/video playback and also sending text commands.
+This is exactly what you will get with setting up the `google-assistant-broadcast` docker container.
+Since this covers my needs, and is easier to setup, I will not continue maintaining this repo.
+You are free to continue/start using it, or forking it to continue improvements.

+====== IMPORTANT! ======

 ## Get support

 Bugs and questions related to the source code and Docker image can be reported at